-Welcome to Cat After Dark, Frank!
-It’s so nice to meet you.
+Welcome to Cat After Dark, Erik It’s so nice to meet you.
 I’m glad that you were able to take time out of your schedule to let us get to know you a little bit better.

 Are you a full time writer or do you hold down a regular job as well?

 I used to work a full-time job and write at night/whenever I could.
 Last year, a few things happened that led to my decision to find part-time employment so that I could concentrate more time and focus on my writing.
 Currently I work just two days a week, which is awesome.
 Every other day it’s writing, writing, writing . . .

 This move to part-time work was precipitated by two factors: